sushiroll4093/clone/Production-Start.md

 You can choose to run Canvas on one or many servers, hosted by a database.
 You can install the database on the same server as the one Canvas is hosted from, or you can install it separately.
 No matter what you choose, you will simply need to ensure that all Canvas instances can communicate with your database server, wherever it is.

-Additionally, one of your Canvas app servers will need to run automated jobs.
-Please select one of the servers running Canvas to do this.
+Additionally, you will need one Canvas app server to run automated jobs.
+Again, this can be one of your web servers, or it can be a dedicated node.
+While there is no downside to running the automated job daemon alongside your webserver, if you plan on having much traffic it is recommended to keep the job traffic and user traffic partitioned onto different nodes for best performance.

 For the purposes of this tutorial, we will be referring to the server (possibly one of many) that is running Canvas as *appserver*, whereas we'll be referring to the server running your database as *dbserver*.
+An *appserver* node can either be hosting the website, be processing automated jobs, or both, depending on whether or not you set up a webserver or the automated jobs daemon.

 Database installation and configuration
 ======